open-synergy/mdbook-service/src/transaksi/service-contract/penjelasan.md

 #### <a name="field-taxes">Taxes</a>

 Pajak yang dikenakan untuk produk.
+Dapat dikenakan lebih dari 1.

 #### <a name="field-untaxed">Untaxed</a>